fluiddyn/fluidsimfoam/doc/tuto_phill.myst.md

 +++ {"user_expressions": []}

 Similar to *3d_phill*, in order to plot the outputs, we are using `sim.output.fields`.
-All these plot methods return plotter object, we can get this object and modify some properties and then plot it.
 We start by plot overall mesh and try to zoom it.
-Note that `show=False` in this situation!

 ```{code-cell} ipython3
 plotter = sim.output.fields.plot_mesh(color="black", show=False);